jaimetarrant/cookievim/README.md

 ## Important Note
-At the moment, there are some post installation things that need to be done, such as building YouCompleteMe after BundleInstall.
-I plan to update the install script to take care of this too soon.
+At the moment, there are some post installation things that need to be done, such as building YouCompleteMe after BundleInstall if I happen to still be using it.
+Just remember that some plugins require extra steps that you may need to take care of after install.,

 ## cookievim-config directory

 You may want to fork or create your own repo for the `cookievim-config` configuration directory.
 To deactivate anything in my configuration that you do not want, simply delete it or rename it without a .config extension.
+My repo has a few `something.notloaded` files where I have disabled them, but might decide to use them again - so I just keep them there.

 My one is located here: https://github.com/jaimetarrant/cookievim-config

+Its not perfect, if you find issues, have suggestions, or even happen to just like it, or hate it, feel free to let me know :)